ElasticSA/eskb_doc_vac/README.md

 setup_ingest
 ------------

-This will create the ingest pipeline used to process all incoming page documents.
+This will create the ingest pipeline used to process all incoming excerpt documents.

 setup_index
 -----------